3stantedja/tex-common/README.md

 It was named as such because (as I would explain a bit later) I was primarily using this for doing my AUMAT 250 problems, and it got tedious copying the preamble every time I wanted to do more write-ups.

 ### `lg_jsylvest`
-This contains all macros that were used in an older version of (Elementary Foundations)[https://sites.ualberta.ca/~jsylvest/books/EF/] textbook; during my time in AUMAT 250 I got too lazy to figure out which macros aliases to which sequence of commands in LaTeX as I was copying the questions and equations for my assignments at the time.
+This contains all macros that were used in an older version of [Elementary Foundations](https://sites.ualberta.ca/~jsylvest/books/EF/) textbook; during my time in AUMAT 250 I got too lazy to figure out which macros aliases to which sequence of commands in LaTeX as I was copying the questions and equations for my assignments at the time.
 A bit of sleuthing with Inspect Elements later, I found a complete set of macros that he used for the textbook, so they're reproduced here in full.

 The name of the package was from both one of the (incomplete) prefixes that I saw at the time, and the professor that taught me AUMAT 250 both in Fall 2019 and Fall 2020, Jeremy Sylvestre.
 If you're reading this, hi!
 I hope you don't mind the macros being in this package. (also sorry for the trouble i've caused you!)

 ## How to use
 Clone this repository as a submodule in your existing LaTeX repo (or as a separate repo nested in your project).
 Then adjust your `TEXINPUTS` path (in my case via `.latexmkrc`) so that your build system (in my case `latexmk`) will try to find it.

 Now, add any of the packages in your preamble.
 Options are not available for now.
-Currently the only exposed "interfaces" (for a lack of a better term) is the title, date, and author name.
+Currently, the only exposed "interfaces" (for a lack of a better term) is the title, date, and author name.

 ## Requirements
 This requires a TeX distribution.
 I do recommend using `latexmk` as a build system if possible (as I've not tested other build system yet).